 The PREFIX environment variable points to the host prefix.
 With respect to activation during builds, both the host and build environments are activated.
-The build prefix is activated after the host prefix so that the build prefix, which always contains native executables for the running platform, has priority over the host prefix, which is not guaranteed to provide native executables (e.g. when cross-compiling).
+The build prefix is activated before the host prefix so that the host prefix has priority over the build prefix.
+Executables that don't exist in the host prefix should be found in the build prefix.